Rio Celeste Waterfalls: Complete Guide to Rio Celeste, Costa Rica

 Restaurants

-rio celeste costa rica waterfalls
+a one story open air restaurant with stairs near rio celeste costa rica waterfalls

 Restaurante Metamorphosis – my top restaurant pick!